dgurudot/app/terms-nd.md

-Last updated  04/15/2020
+Last updated  06/03/2020

-AGREEMENT TO TERMS
+**AGREEMENT TO TERMS**

-These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("you") and ND CyberLaw ("Law Firm", "we", "us", or "our"), concerning your access to and use of the [http://www.ndcyberlaw.com](http://www.ndcyberlaw.com/) website, app as well as any other media form, media channel, mobile website or mobile application related, linked, or otherwise connected thereto (collectively, the "Site").
+These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("you") and ND Cyberlaw ("Law Firm", "we", "us", or "our"), concerning your access to and use of the [http://www.ndcyberlaw.com](http://www.ndcyberlaw.com/) website, app as well as any other media form, media channel, mobile website or mobile application related, linked, or otherwise connected thereto (collectively, the "Site").
 You agree that by accessing the Site, you have read, understood, and agree to be bound by all of these Terms of Use.
 IF YOU DO NOT AGREE WITH ALL OF THESE TERMS OF USE, THEN YOU ARE EXPRESSLY PROHIBITED FROM USING THE SITE AND YOU MUST DISCONTINUE USE IMMEDIATELY.

-By using ND CyberLaw, you're agreeing to be bound by all of these Terms and Conditions ("Terms and Conditions" or "Terms of Use" or "Terms") INCLUDING THE BINDING ARBITRATION AND CLASS ACTION WAIVER DETAILED BELOW.
+By using ND Cyberlaw, you're agreeing to be bound by all of these Terms and Conditions ("Terms and Conditions" or "Terms of Use" or "Terms") INCLUDING THE BINDING ARBITRATION.

 Supplemental terms and conditions or documents that may be posted on the Site from time to time are hereby expressly incorporated herein by reference.
 We reserve the right, in our sole discretion, to make changes or modifications to these Terms of Use at any time and for any reason.
 We will alert you about any changes by updating the "Last updated" date of these Terms of Use, and you waive any right to receive specific notice of each such change.
 It is your responsibility to periodically review these Terms of Use to stay informed of updates.
 You will be subject to, and will be deemed to have been made aware of and to have accepted, the changes in any revised Terms of Use by your continued use of the Site after the date such revised Terms of Use are posted.